hakt0r/BDL/03-Git/README.md

   $ git add $PATH_TO_CHANGED_FILE_OR_FOLDER

-Prepare a file to be comitted (make git aware of the changes)
+Prepare a file to be committed (make git aware of the changes)

   $ git commit -m "$A_COMMIT_MESSAGE"

  - -m : commit message is the next argument (optional)

-Description of you changes to the sourcecode.
-E.g. the diffence from the last version.
+Description of you changes to the source code.
+E.g. the difference from the last version.

   $ git commit -a -m "$A_COMMIT_MESSAGE"

 Take all changed files and create a commit with the following message.
 - -a : take all the changed files
 - -m : commit message is the next argument

   $ git push